Connotating/SEC_Filing_FormsScanner/README.md

 This application monitors SEC Filings and can alert users with valuable real-time information.
 This information ranges from when companies are delisted, when large amounts of shares are bought or granted by Officers of the company, 10-Q filings and other events.

-DISCLAIMER: This is strictly for informational purposes, seriously; do not use this application alone as due diligence for investing money.
+DISCLAIMER: This is strictly for informational purposes, seriously; DO NOT use this application alone as due diligence for investing money.

  INSTALLING:
  This application was written in python 3, you will of course need to install python3 as well as the dependancies before continuing